AbdelStark/l402-server-example-rs/README.md

 # L402 Server Example (Rust)

-A Rust implementation of an API paywalled with the L402 protocol.
-This project demonstrates how to implement a server that charges per API call using Lightning Network and Coinbase Commerce payments for Bitcoin blockchain data.
+A Rust implementation of an API paywalled with the [L402 protocol](https://www.l402.org/).
+This project demonstrates how to implement a server that charges per API call using Lightning Network or other payment methods to get access to paywalled resources.

 ## Features